Mediemanden/Mediemanden/README.md

-# Christoffer Bredo Lillelund
+# Christoffer Bredo Lillelund Wessman
-My name is Christoffer Bredo Lillelund, but you can call me Bredo.
+My name is Christoffer Bredo Lillelund Wessman, but you can call me Bredo.

 I am a Consultant at [twoday](https://twoday.dk/) located in Visma House at Gærtorvet, Copenhagen, Denmark.